J.D. Davis Player Props: Giants vs. Athletics

 J.D.
 Davis At The Plate

-- Davis leads San Francisco with a slugging percentage of .429, fueled by 27 extra-base hits.
+- Davis leads San Francisco in slugging percentage (.425) thanks to 27 extra-base hits.

-- Among qualifying batters, he ranks 67th in batting average, while his on-base percentage ranks 46th and he is 76th in slugging.
+- Among qualified hitters in baseball, his batting average ranks 72nd, his on-base percentage ranks 47th, and he is 81st in the league in slugging.

-- Davis has picked up an RBI in 30.4% of his games this year, with two or more RBI in 10.9% of his games.
-He has also plated three or more runs in seven contests.
+- Davis has had an RBI in 28 games this season (30.1%), including 10 multi-RBI outings (10.8%).
+He has also driven in three or more of his team's runs in seven contests.

-- In 34 of 92 games this year, he has scored, and five of those games included multiple runs.
+- He has scored in 34 of 93 games this year, and more than once 5 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.